Bagel03/BDA-Engine/README.md

                 console.log(
                     `Collision between ${playerEnt.id} and ${wallEnt.id}`
                 );
+                HUD.showGameOver();
             }
         }
     }
 }
 ```

-There are also a lot of different parameters for systems:
+There are a lot of different parameters for systems:

 -   Query: Query for all entities with matching components
 -   Ent: Get a single entity by it's ID